squarepupil/website-pages/src/pages/detailed.md

 But in our school, every student is a pair of eyes.
 The students trust the adults and want the best for their school and their community.
-If any of our students starts to feel uncertain about safety, they have no hesitation about finding an adult.
+If any of our students start to feel uncertain about safety, they have no hesitation about finding an adult.

 !indetail-tree-porch